prisma-labs/graphql-framework-experiment/docs/getting-started/tutorial.md

 Our Hello World schema doesn't account for information about moons, lets change that.

 Start by updating our data layer to model information about moons.
 We don't want to go crazy scientific here but a bit of modelling will serve us well.
-A world may have more than one moon, and a moon may have properites in its own right.
+A world may have more than one moon, and a moon may have properties in its own right.
 So lets give moons a first class model representation.
 Then, we can connect them to their respective worlds:

 ```diff
 +++ prisma/schema.prisma